ArshSSandhu/Nodejs-cli-plugin-system/README.md

 ## Acknowledgments

 I want to express my gratitude to:
-- **MIE Company** for the opportunity and support throughout the project.
+**MIE**  My internship company for the opportunity and support throughout the project.
-- **Doug Horner** for his invaluable guidance and mentorship.
+**Doug Horner** The CEO,for his invaluable guidance and mentorship.